Avelalien/final_project/README.md

 Manchester city. vs Lyon with a 89% chance of victory for Manchester city and 11% for Lyon

-Here are my predictions based on the Data:
+Here are my predictions based on the data:

 ##### SemiFinals
 Paris Saint Germaine vs RB Leipzig